eclipsesource/tabris-js-cli/README.md

 ##### `--port [port]`

 Changes the port the HTTP server listens to.
 Causes an error if the port is not available.

+#### Keyboard Shortcuts

+While serving a Tabris.js 3.x App there a various shortcuts available that to help with the development process.

+##### CTRL + K

+Prints an overview of available keys combinations.
+This message is also printed the first time an app connects to the CLI.

+##### CTRL + C

+Terminates the server and exits the CLI.

+##### CTRL + R

+Reloads the currently served app.

+##### CTRL + U

+Prints an XML summary of the current UI state using `console.dirxml()`.

+##### CTRL + T

+Toggles the visibility of the developer toolbar.
+Tabris.js 3.4 and later only.

+##### CTRL + X

+Removes all content from the app's `localStorage` and (on iOS) `secureStorage`.

+##### CTRL + S

+Saves a `.json` file containing all current content of the app's `localStorage` and (on iOS) `secureStorage` on the developer machine.
+You will be prompted for the file name/path of the target file.
+The path is relative to the current working directory and autocompletion via the tab key is supported.

+##### CTRL + L

+Loads a `.json` file (as created by CTRL + S) and writes its content in to the app's `localStorage`/`secureStorage`.
+All previous content will be removed.
+You will be prompted for the file name/path of the source file.
+The path is relative to the current working directory and autocompletion via the tab key is supported.

+Note that you can not load storage data created on an Android device to an iOS device, or vice versa.
+This is because `secureStorage` only exists on iOS.

 ### `tabris build [options] <platform> [cordova-platform-opts]`